google/live-transcribe-speech-engine/README.md

 supported with reasonable, additional efforts we may do so on a case-by-case basis, however we unfortunately cannot claim that this library will be maintained across all operating systems and build environments.
 Sorry for any inconvenience.
+See note below about testing this on other environments.

 We have also provided APKs so that you can try out the library without building any code.